You’ve got questions. We’ve got answers.

 How does Ownership work?
 Do I have to pay every year?

 Ownership is a one-time commitment, a $250 or $500 investment, that covers your whole household.
 The $250 (Founding Owner) or $500 (Cultivating Owner) levels provide the same benefits and rights; we offer the Cultivating Owner level for those who feel that much more strongly that they’d like to see us get started and succeed, and we’ll create a special acknowledgement for these folks in our store.
 A household is defined as all of the children and adults who live at the same physical address.
 If you share a refrigerator, you’re a household.
 Household Owners can all shop and access the same discounts, promotions and programs available to other Owners.
 One Owner is designated as the Voting Owner.

 Founding Owners can always Level Up! to Cultivating Ownership whenever they like here.

 Do you have a payment plan?

 We are committed to making Ownership accessible for all members of our community.
-Owners can pay all at once or choose to take advantage of our payment plan.
-With the payment plan, you choose how many payments you want and how much you want to pay.
+Owners can pay all at once or choose to take advantage of our payment plans.
+You choose how many payments you want and how much you want to pay.
 You can split the total cost of Ownership into as many as 10 payments of $25 each.
 Once we are open, we are committed to working with our Owners and our larger community to find even more ways to welcome economically diverse neighbors into our store, as shoppers as well as Owners.

 Why should I buy an Ownership now instead of waiting until Chicago Market opens?